UnitTestBot/UTBotJava/docs/CodeGenerationAndRendering.md

 # Code generation and rendering

-Code generation and rendering is a part of test generation process in UnitTestBot (find the overall picture in the [UnitTestBot architecture overview](https://github.com/UnitTestBot/UTBotJava/blob/main/docs/OverallArchitecture.md)).
+Code generation and rendering are a part of test generation process in UnitTestBot (find the overall picture in the [UnitTestBot architecture overview](https://github.com/UnitTestBot/UTBotJava/blob/main/docs/OverallArchitecture.md)).
 UnitTestBot gets the synthetic representation of generated test cases from the fuzzer or the symbolic engine.
 This representation, or model, is